Prerequisite Options for the MES Degree

 Pre-requisites can be completed in person or online through any regionally-accredited college or university.
 To help you find an appropriate course, we have listed a few of the numerous options available below.
 If you have a question about a course that you’re not sure will count as a pre-requisite, please contact Assistant Director Gail Wootan or call 360-867-6225.

-There are a number of classes at Evergreen that you can take as a non-enrolled "special" student.
+There are a number of undergraduate programs at Evergreen that you can take as a non-enrolled "special" student.
 Many of the classes are in the evenings.
 MES electives also allow special students (and sometimes current undergraduates) to enroll with faculty permission.
 The advantage of taking an MES course at the graduate level is that you can meet a pre-requisite while also earning elective credit before you even enter the program!
 If you are admitted to MES, you may qualify for financial aid if you are taking six credits or more of required pre-reqs.
-Contact Financial Aid for more information.
-Upcoming Evergreen programs that we will accept as pre-requisites are listed below.
+Upcoming evening and weekend Evergreen programs that we will accept as pre-requisites are listed below.
 All are worth four undergraduate-level quarter credits unless otherwise indicated.
+If you find a program not on this list or if you are a current Evergreen undergraduate taking daytime programs, and need to determine if your program meets a prerequisite, please contact us.

 Research Design and Qualitative Methods (MES)